vegarringdal/web-app/README.md

 ## web-rad

-Will be root of application, you will only edit name/url to repos.
+Will be root / frontend of the application

-TODO: make list of edits needed for new project

--   package.json repo urls/name/dockerimage, versionrc.json url

-This will pull inn all other repos
+This will pull inn all other repos `web-rad-backend`, `web-rad-common` and `web-rad-guitools`

+* `rad-frontend` folder contains the react application you make

+Some minor edits will need to be done one root folder

+* package.json name & dockerImage
+* .versionrc url
+* add `.env` file for db

 [repo](https://github.com/vegarringdal/web-rad)

 ## web-rad-backend